DhaaraniCIT/SOA-Ex-1-APIs/README.md

 # SOA-Ex-1-APIs

-How to run these files
+How to run Node.Js files

 step 1: